 Your guide has been incredibly useful - I’ve learned so much from it and it has increased my understanding of how ExpressionEngine works ‘under the hood’.
 The information on version control was particularly valuable.
 Many thanks for producing the guide - it’s become indispensable!—Andy Gosling, Developer

 The Guide ExpressionEngine Development has been an invaluable reference for me.
 Developing new sites got a whole lot easier and I still reference it regularly before, during and after development.—Joe Bibby, Developer, Visual Yeti

 Tweeting about this guide?
 Use hashtag #eecmsguide

 Note that the Guide refers to EE 2 only.
-I feel that much of the guide applies to ExpressionEngine in general, but there are no specific references to or examples for EE 3.
+I feel that much of the guide applies to ExpressionEngine in general, but there are no specific references to or examples for EE 3 or beyond.

 You'll get one awesome PDF file.

 All the knowledge, no-nonsense.
 Download it now and get reading!